Trump's "Celebration of America" features his unfamiliarity with "God Bless America"

 After abruptly canceling a White House fete originally intended to celebrate the Philadelphia Eagles’ Super Bowl victory—a decision President Donald Trump pinned on a disagreement between him and the players over protests during the national anthem—the White House on Tuesday staged an impromptu event to “celebrate” America instead.
-The last-minute ceremony featured brief remarks by the president and a military sing-a-long to “God Bless
+The last-minute ceremony featured brief remarks by the president and a military sing-a-long to “God Bless America.”

 But by the end of the event, Trump had already attracted ridicule over his apparent unfamiliarity with the song’s lyrics.
 The awkward display quickly drew accusations of hypocrisy, with many pointing to the irony of Trump’s struggle amid his ongoing attacks against athletes who kneel during the national anthem to protest racial inequality and police brutality.
 (Trump was notoriously heckled for the same when he appeared to forget the words to the national anthem in January.)